-The new food body will:
+The Bill establishes new food law provisions:

 The decision to create a new body followed changes made at UK level which split up responsibility for food standards and the subsequent recommendations of the Scudamore review (Future arrangements to secure food standards and safety in Scotland) in 2012 which was commissioned by the Scottish Government.

 A public consultation on creating a new food body was carried out between February and May 2013 which asked for suggestions to widen the current functions further.
 The responses were independently analysed and the Scottish Government set out its conclusions in The Scottish Government’s Response to ‘A Healthier Scotland: Consultation on Creating a New Food Body’.